spstreets/OD2017/exploring.md

 and obviously the origin and destination zones and coordinates (e.g. `zona_o`, `co_o_x`, `co_o_y`) and euclidean distance.
 As you can see in the graph below, the vast majority of trips are made using just one mode.
-I use `modo1`in the remaining graphs.
+I use the main mode used in the trip (`modoprin`) in the remaining graphs.

 ![](exploring_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->